mayaAtanasova/SW-Polling-App/readme.md

 The application has a server built on Node.js with Express and MongoDB as a database.
 The frontend is React.
 Both BE and FE use TypeScript.
-The FE is split into an authentication and application part, and uses Redux (with ReduxToolkit for applicationwide state management).
+The FE is split into an authentication and application part, and uses Redux (with ReduxToolkit) for applicationwide state management.

 ## Authentication
-The authentication part covers registration, login with registeres credentials and Google OAuth2 authentication.
+The authentication part covers registration, login with registered credentials and Google OAuth2 authentication.
 Error checking on the FE is done by means of a custom hook.
 User is informed of any errors during the authentication process.
 When the user logs out he leaves both the event and the application.